varlardohaeris/emacs-archives/melpa/counsel-etags-readme.txt

 Usage:

-  "M-x counsel-etags-find-tag-at-point" to navigate.
+  `counsel-etags-find-tag-at-point' to navigate.
 This command will also run `counsel-etags-scan-code' AUTOMATICALLY if tags file is not built yet.

-  "M-x counsel-etags-scan-code" to create tags file "M-x counsel-etags-grep" to grep
-  "M-x counsel-etags-grep-symbol-at-point" to grep the symbol at point "M-x counsel-etags-recent-tag" to open recent tag "M-x counsel-etags-find-tag" to two step tag matching use regular expression and filter "M-x counsel-etags-list-tag" to list all tags
+  `counsel-etags-scan-code' to create tags file `counsel-etags-grep' to grep `counsel-etags-grep-symbol-at-point' to grep the symbol at point `counsel-etags-recent-tag' to open recent tag `counsel-etags-find-tag' to two step tag matching use regular expression and filter `counsel-etags-list-tag' to list all tags

-That's all!

 Tips:
 - Add below code into "~/.emacs" to AUTOMATICALLY update tags file: